WoodWing/elvis-simple-api-plugin-sample/README.md

 # Installation

 * Read the [instruction](https://helpcenter.woodwing.com/hc/en-us/articles/202965685-Plug-ins-introduction-management) on installing Elvis plug-ins.
-* Copy the `api_plugin_test` folder to the Elvis Server plug-ins folder: `<Elvis Config>/plugins/active`.
+* Copy the `api_plugin_sample` folder to the Elvis Server plug-ins folder: `<Elvis Config>/plugins/active`.
 * Activate the plug-in through the Elvis Management Console.

 # Usage

-Assume your Elvis Server runs under http://localhost:8080, with the installation of this plugin, all requests to http://localhost:8080/plugins/api_plugin_test/ are proxied to https://jsonplaceholder.typicode.com/
+Assume your Elvis Server runs under http://localhost:8080, with the installation of this plugin, all requests to http://localhost:8080/plugins/api_plugin_sample/ are proxied to https://jsonplaceholder.typicode.com/

 As an example, we're going to get the first post from the API.
 Calling the typicode API directly looks like this: